Car Audio Grounding Guide - How to Get a Better Amp Ground

 9. Check voltage and system performance after the repair.

+This is simple work, but it has to be done right.
 A ground that looks fine can still be weak if the metal contact is poor.

 How to Test an Amp Ground